 No dividend-right certificates have been issued.

-2.6 Limitations on transferability and nominee registrations
+2.6 Limitations on transferability

 Acquirers of registered shares are entered into the Share Register by the Board of Directors as shareholders with voting rights at the shareholder’s request.
 The Board of Directors may refuse such entry, however, if the shareholder does not expressly declare that the shares concerned have been acquired in their own name and at their own expense, or if they make any false statement.
-No restrictions on share transferability are specified in the Articles of Incorporation.
+No further restrictions on share transferability are stipulated in the Articles of Incorporation.

 2.7 Convertible bonds and options

 The CPH Group has no convertible bonds outstanding and has issued no options to any persons within or outside the Group.